rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 ### RunDeck in context

-RunDeck is meant to compliment the tools you already use and is geared towards helping you automate actions across them.
+RunDeck is meant to compliment the tools you already use (including frameworks like Puppet, Chef, and Rightscale) and is geared towards helping you automate actions across them.
 If you currently manage your servers by running commands from the terminal or through scripts that SSH commands in a loop, RunDeck is a more user friendly alternative.
-Instead of managing node lists in a spreadsheet or wiki page and then having to transcribe the list to where you execute commands, RunDeck acts as a command and control portal that lets you execute commands using node filtering.
+Instead of managing node lists in a spreadsheet or wiki page and then having to transcribe the list to where you execute commands, RunDeck acts as a command and control portal that lets you execute commands using features like node filtering and parallel execution.

 RunDeck also works well for managing virtual servers, be they from a cloud provider or from locally hosted virtualization software.
-The node abstraction enabled by the RunDeck command dispatcher (eg leveraging filtering tags and using node information from external sources) helps cope managing dynamic environments.
+The node abstraction enabled by the RunDeck command dispatcher helps you cope with managing dynamic environments.

 Many automation tasks cross the boundaries of tool sets.
-For example, deploying software or maintaining an application often involves using tools up down the management tool chain.
-RunDeck gives a simple to use interface to create a multi-step workflow that might call a package mangager (eg RPM), a configuration mangement (eg Puppet or Chef), system utilities, and your own scripts.
-RunDeck is really meant to help glue tools together and in return enable a push button interface.
+For example, deploying software or maintaining an application often involves using tools up and down the management tool chain.
+RunDeck has a simple to use interface to create multi-step workflows that might call a package mangager, configuration mangement tool, system utilities, or your own scripts.
+RunDeck is really meant to help glue tools together and in return enable a push button interface you can hand off to others.

 ### RunDeck architecture